int128/datadog-actions-metrics/README.md

 ## Getting Started

 You need to create an API key in [Datadog](https://docs.datadoghq.com/account_management/api-app-keys/).
-If `datadog-api-key` is not set, this action does not send metrics actually.

-To run this action when a workflow is completed:
+To collect the metrics when a workflow is completed:

 ```yaml
 on: